Helping animals through scouting projects

 This turnkey program encourages Daisies to learn about and help animals in their homes and in the community.
 We recognize that girls in kindergarten and first grade are very compassionate animal lovers.
 This program is designed to be easy for the leaders to incorporate into the Daisy year and also be fun and educational for the girls.
 This journey focuses on companion animals, which we know are very important to Daisy Girl Scouts.
 By completing the lessons in this program, your girls will earn their Journey award and other optional patches.
 To receive the information on the program, contact us here.

 Bronze Award Project: Prince William SPCA partnered with Girl Scout Troop 1917 to construct two Little Free Libraries, one at each of the local animal shelter.
 The Junior Troop from Lake Ridge, VA, had an idea to sponsor the libraries to earn their Bronze Award, the highest honor a Girl Scout Junior can achieve.
 The girls love animals and wanted to share that passion through the libraries and animal-themed books.
-They decided there was no better place to have the libraries than at Prince William County Animal Shelter (now closed) and the Manassas City Animal Adoption Center (10039 Dean Drive, Manassas, VA 20110).
+They decided there was no better place to have the libraries than at Prince William County Animal Shelter (library is no longer at shelter) and the Manassas City Animal Adoption Center (10039 Dean Drive, Manassas, VA 20110).
 To help with the cost of the $1,500 project, the troop partnered with Prince William SPCA.
 The libraries are open for business.
 Visitors are encouraged to take an animal book home or leave an unwanted book there to share with others.
 The library also features an informational brochure box, and a dog leash hook to keep Fido safe while visitors browse.

 Eagle Scout Project: Nathan C. completed his Eagle Scout project at K-9 Gunner Memorial Dog Park.
 The Prince William SPCA sponsored $884.92 through our Pawsitive Impact Program.
 Nathan installed a new agility course for the dogs and a shade structure to keep everyone cool in the summer.
 Check out the project by visiting the dog park at: 13000 Minnieville Road, Woodbridge.